eman-nawaz/tulsa-renewal-co-site/README.md

 # Tulsa Renewal Co.
 Website – Capstone Project

-This repository contains a responsive, multi-page website developed for **Tulsa Renewal Co.**, a newly established real estate and renovation business based in Tulsa, Oklahoma.
+This repository contains a multi-page website developed for **Tulsa Renewal Co.**, a newly established real estate and renovation business based in Tulsa, Oklahoma.
 The site provides a professional digital presence for the company as it begins branding and connecting with clients.
 This capstone project showcases the development of a full web solution tailored to meet the business’s practical needs and growth potential.

 ---